neumino/neumino.github.io/movies.md

-### 13 Minutes
+### Finch
-*Released on 2021-10-29, vote average 4.7*
+*Released on 2021-11-05, vote average 6.3*

-As a new day begins in the small American town of Minninnewah, the residents start their day as ordinary as the next.
-Mother Nature, however, has other plans for them.
-Inhabitants have just 13 minutes to seek shelter before the largest tornado on record ravages the town, leaving them struggling to protect their loved ones and fighting for their lives.
-Left to deal with the aftermath, four families must overcome their differences and find strength in each other in order to survive.
+On a post-apocalyptic Earth, a robot, built to protect the life of his dying creator&#39;s beloved dog, learns about life, love, friendship, and what it means to be human.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YiEFZLRyRQo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-0bYWnP3jH4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>